Makes a 9-inch bundt cake

 2. Black stout ganache

-3. 1/4 tsp black lava sea salt flakes like
+3. 1/4 tsp black lava sea salt flakes like this (optional)

 4. 8 fresh blackberries plus more to serve (optional)